-Known as "The People's Beach" Jacob Riis Beach is popular with city residents as well as visitors.
-The beach is run by the National Park Service, and kept relatively clean, if simply so.
-Facing the Atlantic Ocean, Jacob Riis Beach appeals to visitors who like some waves and attracts a diverse crowd.
-The Art Deco bathhouse, first opened in 1932, is a beautiful backdrop, but isn't open to the public.
+The beach is run by the National Park Service and kept relatively clean.
+Facing the Atlantic Ocean, Jacob Riis Beach appeals to visitors who like some waves, and it attracts a diverse crowd.
+The Art Deco bathhouse, first opened in 1932, is a beautiful backdrop but isn't open to the public.
 The far east portion of the beach is unofficially clothing optional.

 Jacob Riis Park Beach Basics

-2015 vendors included: Ample Hills Creamery (ice cream), Brooklyn Star (chicken and waffle cones), Court Street Grocers (sandwiches, hot dogs), Wild Feast Foods (fresh seafood), Fletcher's BBQ (smokey bbq), Bolivian Llama Party (Bolivian cuisine), and La Newyorkina (Mexican ice pops).
+Past vendors have included Ample Hills Creamery (ice cream), Brooklyn Star (chicken and waffle cones), Court Street Grocers (sandwiches, hot dogs), Wild Feast Foods (fresh seafood), Fletcher's BBQ (smokey bbq), Bolivian Llama Party (Bolivian cuisine), and La Newyorkina (Mexican ice pops).